radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-pythonapp/index.md

 1. When you're done testing press CTRL+C to terminate the port-forward.

 ## Next steps
-- To view the application code used in this tutorial, download the [zipped application code](tutorial/dapr-microservices.zip).

 - If you'd like to try another tutorial with your existing environment, go back to the [Radius tutorials]({{< ref tutorial >}}) page.
 - If you're done with testing, use the rad CLI to [delete an environment]({{< ref rad_env_delete.md >}}) to **prevent additional charges in your subscription**.
 - Related links for Dapr:
   - [Dapr documentation](https://docs.dapr.io/)
   - [Dapr quickstarts](https://github.com/dapr/quickstarts/tree/v1.0.0/hello-world)

 You have completed this tutorial!